commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 # Acknowledgements

-I would like to extend my heartfelt thanks to Pierre-Marie Allard, my professor and supervisor during these three months of academic work.
+I would like to extend my heartfelt thanks to Pierre-Marie Allard, my supervisor during these three months of academic work.
 I am deeply grateful for his unwavering dedication, his genuine interest in this remarkable project, and the invaluable guidance he has provided throughout.
 I hold great admiration for both his work and the inspiring project he initiated and continues to nurture with such commitment.

 Thank you to the entire COMMONS LAB team.
 My warm thanks go to Héloïse Coen, who greatly supported me during the collection of geophytes and extraction processes—your help and our shared moments of collaboration were truly appreciated.
 Edouard Brülhart, thank you for patiently introducing me to the sampling techniques and the functioning of the laboratory.
 Colin Volet, for your guidance with the technical aspects of mass spectrometry, your expertise was essential.
 And finally, Marco Visani, for your remarkable patience and guidance in bioinformatics—thanks to you, I was able to significantly deepen my understanding of coding, an invaluable tool for the work I was entrusted with.